inspiredlabs/rvo.lt/site/content/principle/resilience-is-transcalar.md

 We are looking for Makers, Designers and Engineers.
 We want to focus on <!--low impact, low maintainence,--> low&nbsp;impediment solutions to make "HEFTS" as democratically available as&nbsp;possible.

+Those able to share their time, can advocate by [email](mailto:fairtech@pm.me) their profile&nbsp;page.

 ## Adapt, Upgrade &amp;&nbsp;Share